 Periodontal disease affects the gums around the teeth.
 The aim of treatment for gum disease is to control the volume of bacteria at the gum line accumulating on the tooth surface .
 Removal of the heavy plaque build up will resolve the disease.

 Periodontal disease affects the jaw bone requiring cleaning the root surface of the tooth past the gum line.
-The removal of the calcified plaque or calculus is carried out using ultrasonic instruments and hand instruments.
+Removal of calcified plaque or calculus is carried out using ultrasonic instruments and hand instruments.
 This reduces the bacterial load at the tooth surface adjacent to the gum.
 Frequent agitation of the plaque mass reduces bad bacteria increasing in number.

 Oral antibiotics is sometimes prescribed to kill the bad bacteria in conjunction with mechanical cleaning of each tooth in the mouth.
 Dental visits need to be 3 monthly for periodontitis and 6 monthly for gingivitis.

-Medicated mouth rinses are also a useful adjunct in treating gum disease.
+Medicated mouth rinses are a useful adjunct in treating gum disease.
 However, rinsing with an antiseptic mouth rinse should cease once gum disease is under control.
 Regular tooth brushing and professional cleaning by a hygienist or dentist is sufficient to maintain the gums.